syedtalaljilani/Water-UI/README.md

 - Login & SignUp

 ## Contribution
-- Read the contributor.md file for detail information about contribution in this project
+- Read the contributor.md file for detailed information about contribution to this project